 The scale of the set and the attention to detail means that Bedford Falls itself feels as important to the film as most of the characters; it is a character in itself, a wonderfully-realised mock-up of a town with shops and pavements packed with small design details that add up to a very believable whole.
 Today the look of Bedford Falls is more associated with Disney, a corporation that has developed similar idealistic locations inside and outside their Magic Kingdoms, but the scale of the production for 1946 is remarkable.
 It’s A Wonderful Life cost over $3 million to make, received mixed reviews upon release, and actually made a loss at the box office of half a million.

 The film came under fire after it began to appear in theatres, with the message it carried being questioned.
-The FBI claimed that the portrayal of the wealthy upper class was unbalanced, and that it contained “obvious attempts to discredit bankers by casting Lionel Barrymore as a ‘scrooge-type’* so that he would be the most hated man in the picture”.
+The FBI claimed that the portrayal of the wealthy upper class was unbalanced, and that it contained “obvious attempts to discredit bankers by casting Lionel Barrymore as a ‘scrooge-type’ (well, yeah…perhaps that’s a nod to Dickens, eh spooks?) so that he would be the most hated man in the picture”.
 The Feds even suggested this was a common trick used by Communists, although I’m not sure what the Communist equivalent of It’s A Wonderful Life was circa 1946, exactly.
 I expect the FBI didn’t know either, but that clearly didn’t stop them from trying to start a moral panic about a fairly innocuous film that actually celebrates good values and the ideal of the American Dream.

 Still, the movie’s stance on affordable housing for all is resolutely anti-capitalist, and it’s hard to think of a film before or since that celebrates the idea of community more thoroughly.
 Perhaps these messages are the reasons people feel It’s A Wonderful Life ties in with Christmas, in addition to the fact that it’s approaching Christmas in the movie, and there’s plenty of fake snow on show.